atropos-null/LS/py119/py119_studyguide.md

 ```

-### So you have to write your own sorting criteria to be used in keyword=
+### So you have to write your own sorting criteria to be used in keyword

 When using your own code as a key function in sorted, there are a few key elements to keep in mind: